Boat Bill of Sale Template, Free Download 2026

 When Do You Need a Boat Bill of Sale?

-You are purchasing or selling a recreational vessel through a private party transaction and the state DNR or marine agency requires a written bill of sale to register the boat and calculate applicable sales or excise tax on the transaction.
+You are purchasing or selling a recreational watercraft or vessel through a private party transaction and the state DNR or marine agency requires a written bill of sale to register the boat and calculate applicable sales or excise tax on the transaction.

 The vessel is federally documented with the USCG through the National Vessel Documentation Center and the transfer requires a completed CG-1340 form accompanied by a notarized bill of sale to properly convey the documented vessel to the new owner.